emeryberger/Heap-Layers/README.md

 Please read [COPYING](heaplayers/COPYING) for licensing information.

-Heap Layers is distributed under the terms of the GNU General Public License.
+Heap Layers is distributed under the terms of the Apache 2.0 license.

-**Commercial licenses are also available.**

-Please contact Emery Berger (emery@cs.umass.edu) for more details.

 ## Introduction ##